MartinIngesen/MSOLSpray/README.md

                         File containing passwords, one per line.
   -o OUTFILE, --out OUTFILE
                         A file to output valid results to (default: valid_creds.txt).
+  -x PROXY, --proxy PROXY
+                        Use proxy on requests (e.g. http://127.0.0.1:8080)
-  --url [URL ...]
-The URL(s) to spray against (default: https://login.microsoft.com).
-Potentially useful if pointing at an API Gateway URL generated
+  --url URL             A comma-separated list of URL(s) to spray against (default: https://login.microsoft.com).
+Potentially useful if pointing at an
-                        with something like FireProx to randomize the IP address you are authenticating from.
+                        API Gateway URL generated with something like FireProx to randomize the IP address you are authenticating from.
   -f, --force           Forces the spray to continue and not stop when multiple account lockouts are detected.
   --shuffle             Shuffle user list.
   -a {0,1,2}, --auto-remove {0,1,2}